Softsun2/DMFsim-benchmarking/readme.md

 ## Aside

 The program [gephi](https://gephi.org/) was used in order to determine the runtimes of sub-routines within the simulation.

-**Get GDFs**

 We were specifically interested in seeing how sub-routine runtimes were affected as the problem size grew (gridsize increased but congestion remained constant).
-The following commands were run:
+Gephi and pycallgraph are required to run following commands, these commands produce gephi's file format ".gdf" which can be exported to CSV.
+[Our GDF and CSV files](data/gephi).

 ```
-pycallgraph gephi ./Tutorial.py --gridsize 50 --gene-length 2
+pycallgraph gephi -- DMFsim/Tutorial.py --gridsize 50 --gene-length 2
 ```

 ```
-pycallgraph gephi ./Tutorial.py --gridsize 76 --gene-length 4
+pycallgraph gephi -- DMFsim/Tutorial.py --gridsize 76 --gene-length 4
 ```

 ```
-pycallgraph gephi ./Tutorial.py --gridsize 96 --gene-length 6
+pycallgraph gephi -- DMFsim/Tutorial.py --gridsize 96 --gene-length 6
 ```

-These commands produce gephi's file format ".gdf" which can be exported to CSV as provided [here](data/gephi).